Magnesium is necessary for both the action of insulin and the manufacture of insulin.

 There is a strong relationship between magnesium and insulin action.
 Magnesium is important for the effectiveness of insulin.
 A reduction of magnesium in the cells strengthens insulin resistance. ,

-Low serum and intracellular magnesium concentrations are associated with insulin resistance, impaired glucose tolerance, and decreased insulin secretion. ,, Magnesium improves insulin sensitivity thus lowering insulin resistance.
+Low serum and intracellular magnesium concentrations are associated with insulin resistance, impaired glucose tolerance, and decreased insulin secretion. ,, Magnesium improve insulin sensitivity thus lowering insulin resistance.
 Magnesium and insulin need each other.
 Without magnesium, our pancreas won’t secrete enough insulin–or the insulin it secretes won’t be efficient enough–to control our blood sugar.

 Magnesium in our cells helps the muscles to relax but if we can’t store magnesium because the cells are resistant then we lose magnesium which makes the blood vessels constrict, affects our energy levels, and causes an increase in blood pressure.
 We begin to understand the intimate connection between diabetes and heart disease when we look at the closed loop between declining magnesium levels and declining insulin efficiency.

 Though it would be a long stretch of the longest giraffe’s neck to compare insulin with chlorophyll we are walking a trail at the very nuclear core of life.
 It’s the magnesium trail and we find to our surprise that it takes us into intimate contact with the very structure and foundation of life.
-The dedication of this chapter is to the beauty of magnesium, to its meaning in life, in health and in medicine.
+The dedication of this article is to the beauty of magnesium, to its meaning in life, in health and in medicine.